moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What are Web Components?
 * What are the differences between Angular , React and Vue?
 * What are the advantages of GraphQL over REST ?
+* What is Micro frontend ?
+* What is Domain-Driven Design?

 #### HTML Questions: